nathanladd/Snapshot-Decoder/README.md

 Multiple charts can be broken out into separate windows for comparison.

 Charts can be saved as a single page or multi-page .pdf file.

+This project is dual-licensed.

+## Licensing Options

+### 1. Open-Source License
+The project is available under the open-source license found in the file:

+**LICENSE**

+You may use, modify, and distribute the software under the terms of that license.

+### 2. Commercial License
+If you would like to use this project under different terms—such as including it in proprietary software or using it without the conditions of the open-source license—you may obtain a commercial license.

+Contact:
+Nathan Ladd
+nathan_ladd@comcast.net

+## Contributions
+By submitting a pull request, you agree that your contribution may be licensed under both the open-source license and the commercial license.